chingkt/android_world/README.md

 3. Memory-Augmented Reasoning:
 `android_world/agents/t3a.py`: This file contains the original summary prompts.
 We adjusted the prompts to include detailed memory and learned knowledge, which is used in the memory-augmented reasoning module.

+## Benchmark related files
+1. under the `/benchmark` directory, you can find the logs for each agent run, including logs in each step in every tasks, and the task completion results.

+2. you can find the generated visualizations in the `/visualization` directory, and the python code used in `plot.py`

 # AndroidWorld